WapWapG/Just-assembler-programs/README.md

 nasm -f elf64 Name.asm -o Name.o
 ld -o Name Name.o
 ```
+# /Osdev/Loader.asm
+Guys...
+THIS WORK ON REAL PC.
+You can try load it to Qemu or to usb flash
 # test.asm
 This code not for compilation!
 # Hello_world.asm